 Finally swapped in the Inconel turbocharger mounting studs.
 Hopefully this stomps out that failure mode for good.

-He asked many questions about Midlana and not unexpectedly, surrounding guests rolled their eyes and moved away as we went off onto suspension topics.
-Since car design is such a niche, I don’t discuss it because I know that to most people, but, get me in the same room with someone who works in the field and off I go.
+He asked many questions about Midlana and not unexpectedly, surrounding guests rolled their eyes and moved away as we went into suspension design.
+Since car design is such a niche, I don’t discuss it much because I know that it’s not at all interesting to most people, but, get me in the same room with someone who works in the field and off I go.

 Still here – building a cover over the pond filtration and wiring it with proper GFI outlets instead of the spider web of extension cords I had before.
 That’s done, but work on the car is postponed due to the first heat wave of the season; it’s currently 101.8F outside and high 90’s in the garage.
 Just before dawn it was 75F, hah.